pt fr it es uk

 (click thumbnails to expand)

-Below is a graph of Historical Sea Surface Temperature for Sleaford Bay.
+Below is a graph of Historical Sea Surface Temperature for Sleaford Bay (Wreck Beach).
 This has been derived from analysis of two decades of oceanographic satellite measurements of nearby open water.
 We have calculated the average water temperature variation around the year as well as the extremes that have been observed on each date.

 All of the graphs for the surf breaks presented on Surf-Forecast.com are on the same scale to enable comparison between locations around the world.

-Sleaford Bay sea water temperatures peak in the range 19 to 21°C (66 to 70°F) on around the 29th of February and are at their lowest on about the 11th of September, in the range 14 to 16°C (57 to 61°F).
-The maximum Sleaford Bay sea water temperatures in late February require something like a 3/2mm fully sealed wetsuit.
-The lowest sea water temperatures at Sleaford Bay in the second week of September are ideally suited to a 4/3mm wetsuit + 3mm boots, although a 5/3mm wetsuit may be preferable for longer sessions and cold windy days.
+Sleaford Bay sea temperatures peak in the range 19 to 21°C (66 to 70°F) on around the 1st of March and are at their lowest on about the 12th of September, in the range 14 to 16°C (57 to 61°F).
+The highest Sleaford Bay sea temperatures at the beginning of March require something like a 3/2mm fully sealed wetsuit.
+The lowest sea temperatures at Sleaford Bay in the second week of September are ideally suited to a 4/3mm wetsuit + 3mm boots, although a 5/3mm wetsuit may be preferable for longer sessions and cold windy days.

-Actual sea surface water temperatures close to shore at Sleaford Bay can vary by several degrees compared with these open water averages.
+Actual sea surface water temperatures close to shore at Sleaford Bay (Wreck Beach) can vary by several degrees compared with these open water averages.
 This is especially true after heavy rain, close to river mouths or after long periods of strong offshore winds.
 Offshore winds cause colder deep water to replace surface water that has been warmed by the sun.
-Air temperature, wind-chill and sunshine should also be considered before deciding on the kind of wetsuit needed to stay warm when surfing at Sleaford Bay.
+Air temperature, wind-chill and sunshine should also be considered before deciding on the kind of wetsuit needed to stay warm when surfing at Sleaford Bay (Wreck Beach).
 Refer to our detailed weather forecasts for this information.